sheltermanager/asm3/src/static/pages/manual/_sources/wordkeys.txt

 DocumentImgLink
     An <img> tag containing a link to the animal's preferred document image.
+    The image will be 200px high.
+You can also suffix a pixel height in increments of 100 upto 500px if you would like the image to be larger, eg:
+    <<DocumentImgLink300>>, <<DocumentImgLink400>>, <<DocumentImgLink500>>
 DocumentImgSrc
     Just the src attribute value for an image link to the preferred document image.
 DocumentImgThumbLink